Where to watch Toronto Tempo games this 2026 season

 Best TV plans for watching the Toronto Tempo

 Finding the ultimate TV package for the Toronto Tempo depends entirely on which side of the border you’re watching from.
-If you live in Canada, subscribing to the digital platforms TSN and Sportsnet+ will cover most games on the schedule without needing a traditional cable TV plan.
+If you live in Canada, subscribing directly to the TSN app will cover most games on the schedule without needing a traditional cable TV plan.

 For American fans, you’ll want to pair WNBA League Pass with a comprehensive live TV streaming service like YouTube TV.
 I often recommend YouTube TV to WNBA fans because it carries all the essential U.S. national networks.
 You’ll also get unlimited DVR storage and multiview capabilities, though you’ll still need Prime Video for its exclusive matchups.